jennyknuth/landlabWiki/Build-a-Model.md

 3. Load/create data in fields
 +++++++++++++++++++++++++++++

-(:ref:`See this section <fields>` if you don’t know what a Landlab field is)
+([[See this section | Grid#fields ]] if you don’t know what a Landlab field is)

 Now we need some data to work with.
 Here we’ll assume that you’re going to be working with a DEM-style elevation map across the nodes of the grid, but similar considerations would apply for any other type of data.

-You will likely be in one of two situations regarding the initial data you want to put on the grid - either you will have some external data source that you want to load in and use as your initial conditions (e.g., a DEM of some basin, or some other real topography), or you want to set up some simple analytical initial condition like a flat surface with noise or an inclined surface.
+You will likely be in one of two situations regarding the initial data you want to put on the grid–either you will have some external data source that you want to load in and use as your initial conditions (e.g., a DEM of some basin, or some other real topography), or you want to set up some simple analytical initial condition like a flat surface with noise or an inclined surface.

-In both cases, we advocate a two step process: creating a numpy array of the data, then loading it into the grid as a field.
+In both cases, we advocate a two step process: creating a NumPy array of the data, then loading it into the grid as a field.
 We can illustrate for both of the above cases:

 .. code-block:: python